Chart Color Schemes

 Glenlee - Rockyview features high concentrations of family households, with a higher-than-average median household size

 Family households account for 89.1% of all households, including 44.6% couples with children, 36.4% couples without children, and 7.9% single parent families.
-Non-family households make up the remaining 10.9%, with lone person households at 9.5% and group households comprising 0.9%.
-The median household size is 3.0 people, larger than the Rest of Qld average of 2.5.
+Non-family households constitute the remaining 10.9%, with lone person households at 9.5% and group households making up 0.9%.
+The median household size is 3.0 people, which is larger than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households